 22. Get three shots of espresso instead of two when you order a venti iced, not hot.

 A venti hot latte only has two shots, same as a grande hot latte.
 This means you’re paying for more milk and syrup, but not more coffee.

 To avoid paying for a third shot in your venti drink, order your drink iced instead — venti iced lattes come with three shots.

-There are a few variations for getting a Keto Frappuccino, but here’s the gist of what you should tell your barista — and be sure to leave a generous tip!
+There are a few variations for getting a Keto Frappuccino at Starbucks, but here’s the basic recipe for your barista:

 - Tall, unsweetened iced coffee with extra ice

 - 2 pumps of sugar-free syrup of your choice

 - NO Frappuccino syrups